dtian09/AgentBasedSimulation/README.md

   - 9) smoker1981-1990
   - 10) smoker1991+
   - 11) neversmoked1991+
+- initializes new 16 years old agents on each January from 2012 (tick 13).
+- reads in regional smoking prevalence between 2011 and 2019 from a regional smoking prevalence data file
+- runs a mortality model on each December from 2011 (tick 12).
+- implements the exogenous dynamics:
+   - oReceiveGPAdvice (COM-B quit attempt theory)
+   - pPrescriptionNRT (COM-B quit attempt theory)
+   - pPrescriptionNRT (COM-B quit maintenance theory)
+   - cUseOfBehavioralSupport (COM-B quit maintenance theory)
+   - pVareniclineUse (COM-B quit maintenance theory)

 The non-disposable e-cigarette diffusion models start on January 2010.
 The disposable e-cigarette diffusion models start on January 2021.
 The subgroups which used both non-disposable and disposable e-cigarette from January 2021 are ex-smoker1961-1980, ex-smoker1981-1990, ex-smoker1991+, smoker1941-1960, smoker1961-1980, smoker1981-1990 and smoker1991+.
 The subgroups which only used non-disposable e-cigarette from January 2010 are ex-smoker <1940, ex-smoker1941-1960 and smoker <1940.
 The neversmoked1991+ only used disposable e-cigarette from January 2021.